 Elisabeth Bennion.
 1979.
 Antique Medical Instruments.
 University of California Press.

-Kirsty Chilton is assistant curator at the Old Operating Theatre Museum and Herb Garret.
+Kirsty Chilton was the assistant curator at the Old Operating Theatre Museum and Herb Garret and medical historian.